-Mojapelo had argued that because of the unsubstantiated rumours his life had been in danger and he had to relocate his family
+In Mojapelo T/A Jikeleza Tavern v Minister of Safety and Security and Another, Mojapelo had argued that because of the unsubstantiated rumours his life had been in danger and he had to relocate his family.

 An ANC member from 1999-2012, Senyatsi has spent five acting stints at the Gauteng Division of the High Court of South Africa.

-Senyatsi has shown solid adjudication abilities in the meat of bones of high court cases, including appeals against denial of bail and the admission of evidence in criminal procedure applications.
+Senyatsi has shown solid adjudication abilities in the meat and bones of high court cases, including appeals against denial of bail and the admission of evidence in criminal procedure applications.

 His judgment in Stirling v Fairgrove (Pty) Ltd and Others was considered reportable after he held the Registrar of Deed was liable for failing to do a due diligence on scam artists purporting to be conveyancers who fraudulently sold a property without the consent of its owner.

 Senyatsi holds a B.Proc (1984) and an LLB (1989) from the University of Limpopo.
 He has previously worked as a legal advisor for the Lebowa bantustan’s development corporation and as an attorney before starting his own practice in 1993.
 Between 2001-2008 he was the executive manager at South African Airways and is currently legal manager at the Industrial Development Corporation.
 He was previously cautioned for a late return of a trust fund financial statement.

 October 2018 Interview: